kdeldycke/webping/README.txt

 Troubleshooting
 ---------------

+Problem:  Step 3  of the install process above is stuck when running the
+          bootstrap script, and/or return a connection timeout error.
+Solution: This may be due to your machine/user not having access to internet.
+          Please carefully check your network/proxy configuration.

 Problem:  Pages seems to be checked regularly but with a constant delay.
 Solution: Check that the ntp server is properly configured and running on the